Holiday Overview

 Day 13 - Halifax, Nova Scotia

-A city that thrives on a diet of music, outdoor events and ocean-faring history, Nova Scotia's capital - and Atlantic Canada's largest conurbation - oozes salt-licked charm.
-The star-shaped fortress of Halifax Citadel sits above the city, while down below, Halifax revolves around its bustling harbour.
-Here, jet-skis skid across the water and heritage ships jaunt out to scenic offshore islands.
-Music carries on the waterfront's breeze as summer’s events play out, while a hefty population of pubs and restaurants provides all the space required for sitting back and relaxing.
+A city that thrives on a diet of music, outdoor events, and ocean-faring history, Nova Scotia's capital - and Atlantic Canada's largest conurbation - oozes salt-licked charm.
+The star-shaped fortress of Halifax Citadel sits above the city, while down below, Halifax revolves around its bustling harbor.
+Here, jet skis skid across the water, and heritage ships jaunt out to scenic offshore islands.
+Music carries on the waterfront's breeze as summer's events play out, while a hefty population of pubs and restaurants provides all the space required for sitting back and relaxing.
 The shorefront boardwalk invites you on a gentle stroll along the waves, wandering back through Halifax's history.
-The Canadian Museum of Immigration waits at Pier 21 and was the doorway to a country of opportunity for so many - with over a million immigrants taking their first footsteps into Canada here.
-The pier's wooden boards are dotted with cafes, craft shops and artist studios.
+The Canadian Museum of Immigration waits at Pier 21 and is the doorway to a country of opportunity for so many - with over a million immigrants taking their first footsteps into Canada here.
+The pier's wooden boards are dotted with cafes, craft shops, and artist studios.
 Sail deeper into seafaring heritage at the maritime museum.
 As the closest city to the sinking of the Titanic, recovered victims were transported to - and many were buried - in Halifax.
 The story, and items from the doomed vessel, are displayed in the museum's collection.
-Peggy's Cove lighthouse is nearby, and this immaculate little lighthouse is one of Canada's favourite, watching out stoically over the Atlantic's waves.
+Peggy's Cove lighthouse is nearby, and this immaculate little lighthouse is one of Canada's favorites, watching out stoically over the Atlantic's waves.
 With rich pickings available from its coastal location, the fruits of the sea are served up in the fryers of Halifax's varied restaurants - try seared scallops and juicy mussels.
-Round off any meal with a buttery blueberry grunt dessert – delicious when served up warm with a dollop of melting vanilla ice cream.
+Round off any meal with a buttery blueberry grunt dessert - delicious when served up warm with a dollop of melting vanilla ice cream.

 Day 14 - At Sea